Botnet: Traditional

 Newer bots can automatically scan their environment and propagate themselves using vulnerabilities and weak passwords.
 Generally, the more vulnerabilities a bot can scan and propagate through, the more valuable it becomes to a botnet controller community.

 Computers can be co-opted into a botnet when they execute malicious software.
 This can be accomplished by luring users into making a drive-by download, exploiting web browser vulnerabilities, or by tricking the user into running a Trojan horse program, which may come from an email attachment.
 This malware will typically install modules that allow the computer to be commanded and controlled by the botnet's operator.
 After the software is downloaded, it will call home (send a reconnection packet) to the host computer.
-When the re-connection is made, depending on how it is written, a Trojan may then delete itself or may remain present to update and maintain the modules.
+When the reconnection is made, depending on how it is written, a Trojan may then delete itself or may remain present to update and maintain the modules.

 Others

 In some cases, a botnet may be temporarily created by volunteer hacktivists, such as with implementations of the Low Orbit Ion Cannon as used by 4chan members during Project Chanology in 2010.

 China's Great Cannon of China allows the modification of legitimate web browsing traffic at internet backbones into China to create a large ephemeral botnet to attack large targets such as GitHub in 2015.